search icon

 Forming a legal entity protects the creator’s personal savings and property from business liabilities.
 This matters deeply for digital educators who face risks like student refund disputes, copyright infringement claims, or website accessibility lawsuits.

-Most independent course creators choose to form a Limited Liability Company.
-An LLC separates personal assets from business debts while offering flexible tax treatment on the revenue generated from student enrollments.
+Most independent course creators choose to form a limited liability company (LLC).
+With the LLC structure, an online course business owner enjoys the benefit of separating their personal assets from business debts.
+The structure also allows an owner more flexible tax treatment on the revenue generated from student enrollments.

 This structure provides a formal legal shield without the heavy administrative burdens of a corporation.